Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Design Goals

 \item [\textbf{D1.}] \textbf{The system should facilitate a coordinated process for agent design that supports effective collaboration and enables meaningful collective action.} Even within a community that shares broad norms and values, individual members may hold differing views on how an ideal agent should behave and how to design it accordingly \cite{fazelpour2025value, chen2023judgment}.
 The system should facilitate identifying potential sources of disagreements, enable community members to discuss their ideas, and support collective decision-making through a process perceived as legitimate by the community \cite{shaw2014computer, kuo2025policycraft, salehi2015we}.

-\item [\textbf{D2.}] \textbf{The system should encourage users to assess the broader impact of their design ideas to support iterative prototyping.} Prior research shows that when designing AI agents, non-AI experts often focus narrowly on refining the agent's behavior in a single scenario, overlooking the broader impact of their prompt designs across a variety of interaction scenarios \cite{subramonyam2025prototyping, zamfirescu2023johnny}.
+\item [\textbf{D2.}] \textbf{The system should encourage users to assess the broader impact of their design ideas to support iterative prototyping.} As discussed in Section \ref{ch6:sec:related_work:prompt}, when designing AI agents, non-AI experts often focus narrowly on refining the agent's behavior in a \textit{single} interaction scenario, overlooking the broader impact of their prompt designs across a variety of interaction scenarios \cite{subramonyam2025prototyping}.
+As a result, prompt iterations can unintentionally worsen outcomes for other relevant scenarios that users had failed to consider \cite{zamfirescu2023johnny}.
 To address this, systems should support users in considering how their design may affect a wider range of cases they may not have initially anticipated, to inform design iteration.

-\item [\textbf{D3.}] \textbf{The system should support regression testing to help users prevent the reintroduction of previously resolved issues during iterative agent design.} Prior research also shows that non-AI experts often overlook how later design changes can unintentionally reintroduce undesirable agent behaviors they had previously addressed \cite{zamfirescu2023johnny}.
-To mitigate this, the system should support regression testing---a practice from software engineering that ensures new codes do not break existing functionality \cite{elbaum2000prioritizing, rothermel1997safe, elbaum2014techniques}.
+\item [\textbf{D3.}] \textbf{The system should support regression testing to help users prevent the reintroduction of previously resolved issues during iterative agent design.} As discussed in Section \ref{ch6:sec:related_work:prompt}, non-AI experts often focus on refining an agent’s behavior in the interaction scenario they are currently considering, overlooking how their refinements may impact interaction scenarios they had previously considered \cite{subramonyam2025prototyping, zamfirescu2023johnny}.
+As a result, prompt iterations may unintentionally reintroduce undesirable agent behaviors in previously addressed scenarios.
+To mitigate this issue, prior HCI research \cite{zamfirescu2023johnny} suggests that systems should support regression testing---a practice from software engineering to ensure that new code does not break existing functionality \cite{elbaum2000prioritizing, rothermel1997safe, elbaum2014techniques}.
 In the context of collaborative AI agent design, this involves re-running the agent in previously resolved scenarios after making design changes to ensure it still behaves as the community intends.

 \item [\textbf{D4.}] \textbf{The system should be integrated into existing community platforms to promote broader community participation.} Designing an AI agent within a community context requires additional effort beyond community members' regular activities.
 To reduce participation barriers, a key strategy from past research is to directly integrate the system into the community platform \cite{kuo2024wikibench, irani2013turkopticon, halfaker2020ores}.
 This integration should provide multiple ways for members to contribute and let them decide how much effort they want to invest.
 It should also help direct their attention to the tasks that would most benefit from community input \cite{kuo2024wikibench}.